-The discussion set forth below assumes that IMH qualifies as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code").
+The discussion set forth below assumes that IMH qualifies as a REIT under the Code.
 If in any taxable year IMH were to fail to qualify as a REIT, IMH would not be allowed a deduction for dividends paid to stockholders in computing taxable income and would be subject to federal income tax on its taxable income at regular corporate rates.
 As a result, the funds available for distribution to IMH's stockholders would be reduced.
-See "Risk Factors--Consequences of Failure to Maintain REIT Status May Include IMH Being Subject to Tax as a Regular Corporation" and "Federal Income Tax Considerations--Failure to Qualify" in the Prospectus.
+See "Risk Factors-Consequences of Failure to Maintain REIT Status May Include IMH Being Subject to Tax as a Regular Corporation" and "Federal Income Tax Considerations--Failure to Qualify" in the Prospectus.